SuperOfficeDocs/superoffice-docs/docs/api/getting-started/index.md

 * Entities: High-level business model classes that abstract multiple table joins.
 * Archive and MDO Providers: provide complex search capabilities across the entire database.

-[The highest level of NetServer][13] data access is the service-orientated architecture and consists of:
+The highest level of NetServer data access is the service-orientated architecture and consists of:

 * Web service endpoints based on WCF **SOAP** and **REST**ful WebAPI: IIS application used by SuperOffice Web and PocketCRM.
 * Web service proxies: Service agent pattern .NET assemblies used by clients to access the service endpoints.